 7 PM: When you think Texas, you think steak.
 And Houston is home to some of the best steakhouses in the Lone Star State.
 Try Brennan's of Houston, the forty-year-old Houston treasure that serves up some of the best dishes in town.
 Other Houston favorites include Café Annie and Pappas Bros.
 Steakhouse, but there are many more.
 If you leave any of these steakhouses with event an inkling of hunger, something is seriously wrong.

 9 PM: After dinner downtown, head a few blocks south to Midtown for a little pub crawling.
 You’ll want to check out Little Woodrows for a smorgasbord of beer options in a traditional ice house vibe.
 Just a few blocks away is Pub Fiction where you’ll find a lot of live music, and Wooster's Garden, where an urban interior sets the scene for craft cocktails and brew.
-Get a kick out of German beer culture?
-Head over to Bar Munich.
 If you want a more alternative scene, Poison Girl on Westheimer has a kitchy décor, large patio and pinball machines for entertainment.

 10 AM: Enjoy a late morning round of golf at one of the city's beautiful public courses.
 Set on 407 acres in the center of the Museum District, Hermann Park Golf Course offers a challenging 18-hole course.
 You’ll find another great round at Memorial Park Golf Course near the Galleria.